hashgraph/hedera-mirror-node/docs/design/block-streams.md

      * Polls and downloads block stream files from an S3/GCP bucket
      * Uses the previous block number to derive the name of the next block file to download and should not use any bucket file list operations
-     * Uses streamFileProvider to download the block file */
+     * Uses streamFileProvider to download the block file
+     * Passes block files on to the blockStreamVerifier */
     @Scheduled
     public void poll();